iMissile/Self.Writing/Notes/DataScience_notes.md

 - [Circular Visualization in R](https://jokergoo.github.io/circlize_book/book/) by Zuguang Gu.
 This is the documentation of the [circlize](https://cran.r-project.org/package=circlize) package.
 Examples in the book are generated under version 0.4.7.
 - [GAM IN R by NOAM ROSS](https://noamross.github.io/gams-in-r-course/).
 A Free, Interactive Course using mgcv
 - [Supplement to Shiny in Production](https://kellobri.github.io/shiny-prod-book/)
+- [What They Forgot to Teach You About R](https://whattheyforgot.org/) by Jennifer Bryan, Jim Hester

 # VPN